gregheiman/vim-config/README.md

 # Vim-Config

 My personal Vim configuration for Windows and MacOS.
-Before beginning make sure you have CURL installed.
-Will make installation easier.
+Before beginning it is recommended to install CURL first.

 ## Installation for Windows

 1. Install Vim from [here](https://github.com/vim/vim-win32-installer/releases).
 2. Clone this repository into your Vim directory.
 3. Start Vim.
-4. Vim-Plug should install and run :Plug Install automatically, but if not install [Vim-Plug](https://github.com/junegunn/vim-plug) yourself (follow the instructions on the page).
+4. Vim-Plug should install through CURL and run :PlugInstall automatically, but if not install [Vim-Plug](https://github.com/junegunn/vim-plug) yourself (follow the instructions on the page).
 Then run :PlugInstall upon launching.
 Vim for the first time